-COMPARISON OF DIAGNOSTIC CRITERIA FOR SARCOPENIA IN OLDER PEOPLE: CROSS-SECTIONAL STUDY
+COMPARISON OF DIAGNOSTIC CRITERIA FOR SARCOPENIA IN OLDER PEOPLE: CROSS-SECTIONAL STUDY practice.

-Luis Fernando Ferreira, Jessica Roda Cardoso, Cislaine Machado de Souza, Patricia da Silva Klahr, Luis Henrique Telles da Rosa Universidade Federal de Ciências da Saúde de Porto Alegre (UFC-SPA), Porto Alegre, Rio Grande do Sul, Brasil
+Luis Fernando Ferreira, Jessica Roda Cardoso, Cislaine Machado de Souza, Patricia da Silva Klahr, Luis Henrique Telles da Rosa Universidade Federal de Ciências da Saúde de Porto Alegre (UFC-

 Background: Sarcopenia has been subject of study for some years, been defined by some international consensuses.
-A lack of pattern in ways to assess the syn-drome, with a great variability of methods and cutoff points, used to make harder the data compilation in systematic reviews, with meta-analyses, and even in the clinical practice.
+A lack of pattern in ways to assess the syn-drome, with a great variability of methods and cutoff points, used to make harder the data compilation in systematic reviews, with meta-analyses, and even in the clinical